back-end-with-rlv/Curd-API-In-PHP/README.md

 Setup Database: Ensure you have a MySQL database set up with a table named users containing user data.
 Token Authentication: The script includes a token file (token.php) for authentication.
 Ensure this file is correctly configured to validate user tokens.
 Endpoint: Access the API endpoint (index.php) to retrieve user data.
 You can optionally provide an id parameter in the URL to fetch data for a specific user.
 Example: http://example.com/api/index.php?id=1

+User Data Deletion API
+This PHP script serves as an API endpoint to delete user data from a database table (users).
+It ensures authentication using a token-based system implemented in the token.php file.

+Usage
+Setup Database: Ensure you have a MySQL database set up with a table named users containing user data.
+Token Authentication: The script includes a token file (token.php) for authentication.
+Ensure this file is correctly configured to validate user tokens.
+Endpoint: Access the API endpoint (delete.php) to delete user data.
+You need to send a POST request to this endpoint with the id parameter specifying the ID of the user to delete.
+Request Parameters:
+id: The ID of the user to delete from the database.